This manual is for Eclector version 0.12.0.

 With the exceptions of cl:*readtable*

-default methods on this generic function recognize state aspects and
+generic function recognize state aspects and implement type restrictions

-implement type restrictions informed by the Common Lisp specification:
+informed by the Common Lisp specification:

 Aspect | Type |